didlie-dev/layr-project/index.md

 clientConnection.write(JSON.stringify(message));
 ```

 Success!
-We’ve created a working peer-to-peer file storage system because Node1 is
+We’ve created a working peer-to-peer file storage system because the `owner` node is
-able to upload a file, delete it, and then request it back from Node2 at a later time.
+able to upload a file, delete it, and then request it back from `host` at a later time.

 Although this system satisfies our minimum working definition of cloud storage, it is not a
 robust cloud storage system.
 It doesn’t enforce a file owner’s privileged access to the files they